Bridgeconn/vachan-api/docs/V2 Change log.md

 If we are running tests on local machines, or on git actions, I think this can be overlooked.
 It will only be an issue if we are to run the tests on (staging) servers.
 Then also it wont create any issue that prevents the normal functioning of the app, just that a few empty tables will be left as residue in the staging database.

+## Deactivation of contents

+An active field is included in `sources` table as well as the dynamic tables like `commentaries`, `dictionary`, `bible` etc. This is by default set as `True` indicating the content is active.
+It can be set to `False` using the `PUT` API of respective table.
+The `GET`  methods take an optional param `active` to filter active and deactivated contents, which is by default set as `True` returning only active contents on all fetches unless specified other wise.
+This enables us to implement a soft delete feature.

+Having this on `sources` tables allows us to deactivate an entire source(one table) and having it on other tables allow item vice deactivation like selected commentaries in a set, one book of a bible etc.

 ## Database Changes